HariBhanu/React_Projects/README.md

 Q180.
 Performance optimization techniques explain
 Q181.
 Shallow and deep copy..explain how will you create it
 Q182.
 Various hooks syntax useParam, useReducer, useQuery, useContext and many more.
+Q183.
+Explain the Life cycle methods in Functional Components Q184.
+Explain the MVC of the React Application
+Q185.
+Is React a Library or Framework